Robert Lighthizer: Trade agreements

+Lighthizer believes that a good trade agreement must "strike a balance among economic security, economic efficiency, and the needs of working people", and he described the U.S.-Mexico-Canada Agreement he negotiated the "model deal."
 Speaking at a July 2020 event at Chatham House, Lighthizer stated that bilateral trade agreements and a multilateral system conflict with each other, and that one of those two options should be chosen over the other.

 Trade with China

 Politico describes Lighthizer as "a decades-long skeptic of Beijing".
 Lighthizer has accused the country of China of unfair trade practices, and he believes China needs to make substantive and structural changes to its trade policies, as opposed to only minor changes it has offered in the past.
-He wrote: "The icon of modern conservatism, Ronald Reagan, imposed quotas on imported steel, protected Harley-Davidson from Japanese competition, restrained import of semiconductors and automobiles, and took myriad similar steps to keep American industry strong.
+He wrote, "The icon of modern conservatism, Ronald Reagan, imposed quotas on imported steel, protected Harley-Davidson from Japanese competition, restrained import of semiconductors and automobiles, and took myriad similar steps to keep American industry strong.
 How does allowing China to constantly rig trade in its favor advance the core conservative goal of making markets more efficient?
 Markets do not run better when manufacturing shifts to China largely because of the actions of its government."

 In a 1997 op-ed in The New York Times, Lighthizer advocated against allowing China to join the World Trade Organization.
 He suggested that the U.S. should bring more cases against China for failure to comply with the regulations of the World Trade Organization.
 In testimony before the US-China Economic and Security Review Commission in 2010, Lighthizer said that "USTR (U.S. Trade Representative) should pursue WTO litigation with respect to all such examples of non-compliance.
 If necessary, Congress should give USTR additional resources to increase its ability."
 Lighthizer called for reforming the WTO during a testimony to Congress on June 17, 2020.

 Domestic manufacturing

-In March 2020, Lighthizer stated that the COVID-19 pandemic had shown that the U.S. must promote domestic manufacturing of medical supplies and reduce its reliance on foreign countries.
+In March 2020, Lighthizer stated that the COVID-19 pandemic has shown that the United States must promote domestic manufacturing of medical supplies and reduce its reliance on foreign countries.

 Personal life

 Lighthizer lives in Florida.
+His wife, Cathy, died in 2014.
 He has two children, Robert and Claire, and three grandchildren.
-Lighthizer is known for paying close attention to his health.

 Lighthizer's brother, O. James Lighthizer, is an American Civil War expert.
-James Lighthizer is the president of the American Battlefield Trust, a battlefield preservation organization, and a former member of the Maryland House of Delegates.
+James Lighthizer was the president of the American Battlefield Trust, a battlefield preservation organization, and a former member of the Maryland House of Delegates.